Earthplace Preschool Policies and Procedures

 Parents and those who have been designated as legally responsible for the care and well-being of the child may have immediate access to the file.

-There are three parent-teacher conferences a year.
-The first is in the fall and is a family-teacher conference.
-At this time a teacher and the parents meet to share information about the child.
-A family conference form is filled out that includes ideas about the goals for the child for the year.
-The second and third conferences are conducted in the winter and the spring.
-At this time the teachers and the parents take a look at how the child is progressing developmentally, using the Preschool Assessment Framework.
+There are two parent-teacher conferences a year.
+The first is in the fall.
+At this time, the Lead Teacher and the parents meet to share information about the child.
+A family conference form is filled out that includes goals for the child for the school year as well as suggestions for class placement for the following school year.
+The second conference is conducted in the spring.
+At this time, the teachers and the parents take a look at how the child is progressing developmentally, using the Preschool Assessment Framework.
 Plans are made together on how to assure continued overall development in all domains: Social, emotional, physical, cognitive, and creative.
 A written form is shared with the parents at each conference.

 Each class has its own email.
 Parents may email the teachers to let them know if their child will not be attending, if there is a concern that they would like to share, to request an in-person or telephone conference, and to share any information that they think is important for the teachers to know.
-To facilitate this process, teachers have laptops that they may use in the classroom or at home.
-In addition the Parent Organization and the director have emails that are also used to communicate with the parents.
+We ask that parents allow one business day for teachers to respond.
+In addition, the Parent Organization and the director have emails that are also used to communicate with the parents.
 Families may email them at any time for information, to express concerns, etc.

 When your child is staying at Earthplace for another year, the lead teachers share the Child Profile with the incoming teachers in order to help orient them to the needs and interests of each child.